tarunsachdeva/blog/_posts/2018-08-28-blogging-on-github-pages.markdown

 ---
 This blog is completely [open source](https://github.com/tarunsachdeva/blog/).
 It is based on the [Jekyll](https://jekyllrb.com/) library, which helps people create static sites, and is hosted on [Github Pages](https://pages.github.com/).

 Why?

 - Hosting it myself gives me complete control of the format and content.
-Maintenance is minimal because it is a static site (there is no database).
+Maintenance is fairly easy despite the extra steps.
+This is just a static site so I'm just editing Markdown files.
 Jekyll has great integration with Github and an active community to help with any issues.
-- Github let’s me track changes in an [extremely detailed](https://github.com/tarunsachdeva/blog/commits/gh-pages) way.
+- I like the development workflow for writing.
+Git let’s me track changes in an [extremely detailed](https://github.com/tarunsachdeva/blog/commits/gh-pages) way.
 All my edits are available for anyone to see, which creates a strange sense of vulnerability and accountability.

 Everything here is boilerplate Jekyll.
 A few small modifications: